Moseley Wanderers: Rugby Union at the 1900 Olympics

-Great Britain, France and Germany were the sole participants of the inaugural rugby event at the Olympics.
+Great Britain, France and Germany were the sole participants in the inaugural rugby event at the Olympics.
 The first game, held on 14 October, was between France and Germany.
 Despite losing 5–14 at half time France beat Germany 27–17.

 The second game saw Moseley Wanderers take on France on the 28 October.
 France beat the British team 27–8 in front of six thousand people which was the largest crowd of the games.
 The British squad was shut out in the first half, while France continued the scoring barrage they had experienced in the second half of the Germany match.
 Serrade scored two tries, bringing his tournament total to five.
 Joseph Olivier, Jean Collas, and Jean-Guy Gauthier each added a try.
 No conversions were scored, though André Rischmann's two penalties brought France's first-half total to 21.

 Britain actually outscored France in the second half, 8–6, but had little chance of catching up.
 Joseph Wallis scored a try while J. Henry Birtles made a conversion and a penalty for Britain.
 Reichel scored his second try of the tournament, and Léon Binoche added a try to bring France's victory to a 27–8 margin.